Brinda Master

-Brinda Gopal know professionally is Brinda, is an Indian dance choreographer who primarily works in South Indian cinema.
+Brinda Gopal, known professionally as Brinda Master, is an Indian dance choreographer and director who primarily works in South Indian cinema.
 She has choreographed dance sequences for various Indian films.
 She has won one National Film Award for Best Choreography, Tamil Nadu State Film Award for Best Choreographer, twice and Kerala State Film Award for Best Choreography, four times.

 Early life

-Brindha was born into a family of seven girls to Mani Iyer, a caterer, and a homemaker in Erode.
+Brinda Gopal was born into a family of seven girls to Mani Iyer, a caterer, and a homemaker in Erode.
 An elder sister Jayanthi, first started dancing and acted as heroine in two films – Uthiripookkal and Poottatha Pookkal.
 Brindha's second sister Girija, learned Bharatanatyam at Kalakshetra; and went to work with choreographers Thangam and later Raghuram Master, whom she married later, and also become an independent choreographer.
-Kala, a leading choreographer, is her youngest sister.
+Kala, a leading choreographer, is her elder sister.

 One of her nephews, Prasanna Sujit, is also a film choreographer.
 One of her niece Gayathri Raghuram, daughter of late Raghuram Master and her sister Girija is also a choreographer and an actress.
 She has also introduced her another niece Keerthi, daughter of Jayanthi Master and wife of actor Shanthanu Baghyaraj, as an anchor in her dance reality show Maanada Mayilada.